nickjoven/lecture-notes/README.md

 ### Project Boards and Tickets

-Eamples: Asana, Trello, GitHub Issues, Jira
+Examples: Asana, Trello, GitHub Issues, Jira

 Active Sprints will be divided into *tickets* that fall into progress categories.